Isopodus/Wroombian/README.md

 ## Limitations:
 This is a work in progress version of an OS.
 If you have any offers or found a bug, feel free to ask in <a href="https://github.com/Isopodus/Wroombian/issues">Issues</a> section.

-## Interesting things that can be addded (crossed out are done)
-- A comand to enable/disable installed command modules
-- pip command (upip handler)
+## Currently in progress
 - Improve commands arguments indexation (replace numeric indexes with strings, to reduce complexcity)
+- Move help command to kernel to gather submodules help messages